Profile

 Q2 2026CurrentQ1 2026

-Competitor signal profile · Q2 2026 · Built for Founders and CTOs in Browser Automation and RPA.
+Competitor signal profile · Q2 2026 · Built for B2B SaaS founders and product leaders in workflow automation and AI agents.

 What is Relay.app doing strategically?